Innmind/documentation/docs/testing/blackbox.md

 After a while you may end up with a lot of tests and running them all all the time can be time consuming.
 You can categorize your tests via tags.

-You can declare a test with a tag this way:
+You declare them this way:

 ```php
 use Innmind\BlackBox\Tag;